funttastic/kujira-quickstart-guide/readme.md

 > tail -f shared/client/logs/* shared/gateway/logs/*

-It's also a good idea to check from the Kujira Fin app if the orders are being created and replaced there (make sure you're checking the correct RPC and network (mainnet or testnet)):
+It's also a good idea to check from the Kujira Fin app if the orders are being created and replaced there (make sure you're checking the correct network (mainnet or testnet) and the correct RPC (usually located in the bottom of the page)):

 > https://fin.kujira.app/